 “Early on in adventure racing, I learned that you need to strengthen muscles and not just stretch them,” said Magness, who also teaches acrobatics and acroyoga.

-Magness and her husband regularly see physical therapist Pablo Gomez (Rebound @ BOSS Sports Performance) to keep their bodies race-ready.
+Magness and her husband, along with other endurance athletes, regularly see physical therapist Pablo Gomez (Rebound @ BOSS Sports Performance) to keep their bodies race-ready.
 “I love that Pablo looks at the whole body and how it’s connected,” said Magness.
 During her sessions, Gomez gives Magness targeted exercises such as single leg deadlifts for strength and balance.

 She has applied what she has learned in physical therapy to her racing — and said she regularly stops mid-race to do PT exercises like glute bridges and hip motion exercises to “reprogram my movement” after hours (and days) of muscle fatigue when “the body starts to shut down.”